propalparolnapervom/CLOUD/AWS/Product_Sets/Compute/EC2/AWS EC2: EBS (snapshots, images).md

 EC2 instance and EBS has to be in the same AZ (think about computer architecture: you don't want to have you HDD in 50 miles as latency will be way to big).

-To move EBS from one AZ to another:
+To move EBS from one AZ/Region to another:
-  - create a snapshot of the EBS, which is in the old AZ;
+  - create a snapshot/image of the EBS, which is in the old AZ/Region;
+  - copy it to the new AZ/Region;
-  - create a new EBS from the snapshot, in necessary (new) AZ;
+  - create a new EBS from the just copied snapshot/image;

 To move EC2 instance from one Region to another:
   - create a snapshot of the EBS, currently used by the EC2 instance;